Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Is the celebration of Easter, Biblical?
-This article explores the fundamental fallacies that surround the modern celebration of Easter, and examines the unbiblical nature of Easter practices and traditions through an analysis of Bible doctrines and verses.
+Is the celebration of Easter Biblical?
+This article explores the fundamental fallacies surrounding the modern celebration of Easter.
+Further, it examines the unbiblical nature of Easter practices and traditions by analyzing both Bible doctrines and verses.

 One of the first issues concerning the celebration of Easter is the belief that Christ died on a Friday (Good Friday).
 However, if one examines Scripture, it is clear that Christ died on a Wednesday.
 Matthew 12:40 illustrates Christ’s prophecy concerning his death, burial, and Resurrection.
 In the verse, Christ states: “For as Jonah was three days and three nights in the whale’s belly, so shall the Son of man be three days and three nights in the heart of the earth.”

 If Christ had died on a Friday and rose from the dead on Sunday (as believed in many churches), then Christ’s prophecy is false, given that only two days exist between Friday afternoon and Sunday morning.
 Some scholars have argued that partial days can be considered a “day.”

 However, Jesus himself defined what constituted a full day in John 11:9.
 In the verse, Jesus states: “…are there not twelve hours in a day?”
 If there are twelve hours in a day, then it can easily be implied that there are twelve hours in a night as well.
 Therefore, three days and three nights are nothing short of 72 hours, according to both a Biblical and scientific understanding of solar days.